 Guest Blog Gringo-Rio: a favela tour to Mangueira

-Some thirty minutes from the touristic beach of Copacabana the doors of the metro open.
+Some thirty minutes from the tourist beach of Copacabana the doors of the metro open.
 We walk up the stairs of the Maracanã station.
-Looking to the left I see a glimpse of the famous football stadium, that gave its name to the metro station.
+Looking left, I witness a glimpse of the famous football stadium, that gave its name to the metro station.
 But we turn right.
 Our goal today is not a football match, but a visit to a favela in Rio.
 A favela called Mangueira.
 Today is about to show me a different Rio de Janeiro.

 Mangueira is an important and well-known favela in Rio de Janeiro.
-It has around 20 thousand inhabitants, but it looks way more, seeing the amount of houses built on different hills.
+It has around twenty thousand inhabitants, but it looks way more, seeing the amount of houses built on different hills.
 It’s the birth place of the modern samba and a hugely popular samba school.
-During the streets color pink and green, the colors of Mangueira.
+During carnival in Rio the streets color pink and green, the colors of Mangueira.
 The colors of one of the most traditional samba schools and a multiple winner of the yearly carnival parade.

 Today our guide is Edwin Roodenburg, a Dutch guy (67) from Amsterdam who started in 2012 with an ngo named Estrela da Favela (Star of the Favela) in the community.
 He and his teachers now educate and take care of over a hundred children that live in Mangueira.
 We pass by a little football field, that was built around the World Cup in 2014 with money donated by Dutch connections of Edwin.
 Through the almost leafless trees it is possible to seethe rood of the Maracanã stadium on the other side of the railway.
 “They play soccer here every day and have a dream to, one day, play in that stadium and be famous”, says Edwin, with a small smile. ”Of course, those chances are pretty small, to say the least.”